Welcome to the Boulder County Comfort Dogs

 Who are the Boulder County Comfort Dogs?

-They are a very special highly organized group of wonderful Therapy Dog Teams in Boulder County whose human partner and dog partner both posses the skills and training needed to bring comfort to victims, victim families, law enforcement, fire, medical emergencies or crisis events when they need it most in our community.
+They are a very special highly organized group of wonderful Therapy Dog Teams in Boulder County whose human partner and dog partner both possess the skills and training needed to bring comfort to victims, victim families, law enforcement, fire, medical emergencies or crisis events when they need it most in our community.

 Team Selection Process: